wolfgangw/backports/README.md

 Thanks to Julik for his Timecode library (https://github.com/guerilla-di/timecode).

 Tested on linux and Mac OS boxes.
-Thanks to Terrence for trying on a Windows system (it executed but the libxml infrastructure required for schema checking did not work, so there.
+Thanks to Terrence Meiczinger for trying on a Windows system (it executed but the libxml infrastructure required for schema checking did not work, so there.
 Wip)

-Copyright 2011-2012 Wolfgang Woehl
+Wolfgang Woehl 2011-2012